-Fine-tuning a pre-trained Text-to-Image (T2I) model on a tailored portrait dataset is the mainstream method for text-driven customization of portrait attributes.
-Due to Semantic Pollution during fine-tuning, existing methods struggle to maintain the original model's behavior and achieve incremental learning while customizing target attributes.
-To address this issue, we propose SPF-Portrait, a pioneering work to purely understand customized semantics while eliminating semantic pollution in text-driven portrait customization.
-In our SPF-Portrait, we propose a dual-path pipeline that introduces the original model as a reference for the conventional fine-tuning path.
-Through contrastive learning, we ensure adaptation to target attributes and purposefully align other unrelated attributes with the original portrait.
-We introduce a novel Semantic-Aware Fine Control Map, which represents the precise response regions of the target semantics, to spatially guide the alignment process between the contrastive paths.
-This alignment process not only effectively preserves the performance of the original model but also avoids over-alignment.
-Furthermore, we propose a novel response enhancement mechanism to reinforce the performance of target attributes, while mitigating representation discrepancy inherent in direct cross-modal supervision.
-Extensive experiments demonstrate that SPF-Portrait achieves state-of-the-art performance.
+Fine-tuning a pre-trained Text-to-Image (T2I) model on a tailored portrait dataset is the mainstream method for text-to-portrait customization.
+However, existing methods often severely impact the original model’s behavior (e.g., changes in ID, layout, etc.) while customizing portrait attributes.
+To address this issue, we propose SPF-Portrait, a pioneering work to purely understand customized target semantics and minimize disruption to the original model.
+In our SPF-Portrait, we design a dual-path contrastive learning pipeline, which introduces the original model as a behavioral alignment reference for the conventional fine-tuning path.
+During the contrastive learning, we propose a novel Semantic-Aware Fine Control Map that indicates the intensity of response regions of the target semantics, to spatially guide the alignment process between the contrastive paths.
+It adaptively balances the behavioral alignment across different regions and the responsiveness of the target semantics.
+Furthermore, we propose a novel response enhancement mechanism to reinforce the presentation of target semantics, while mitigating representation discrepancy inherent in direct cross-modal supervision.
+Through the above strategies, we achieve incremental learning of customized target semantics for pure text-to-portrait customization.
+Extensive experiments show that SPF-Portrait achieves state-of-the-art performance.

 If you find this project useful in your research, please consider cite: